flitz-be/landing-page/content/terms-conditions/_index.md

 - When the purchase is made, the User has a maximum of 2 weeks to withdraw their funds in the way described above.
 Any funds not withdrawn by this timeframe are considered forfeited and will be held by Flitz Technologies.

 - The purchase of bitcoin is subject to monthly limits, which can be found on (https://flitz.be/faq).

+## Links to 3rd party services
+Flitz Technologies provides links to 3rd party services inside the Flitz App.
+The User agrees that Flitz Technologies is in no way responsible for the result of any interaction between the User and these 3rd party services, including a loss of funds.
 ###  Cancellation, refusal of purchase orders

 The purchase of bitcoin through the Flitz Technologies Web App is final, and there are no refunds or cancellations.
 By placing a purchase order for bitcoin, the User makes a binding offer to purchase the bitcoin chosen by the User.